smartcontractkit/chainlink-testing-framework/charts/geth-non-root/Readme.md

 # Raison d'etre

-This chart allows to run a geth node as a non-root user, which is esential for running it on more secure clusters.
+This chart allows to run a geth node as a non-root user, which is essential for running it on more secure clusters.
 Geth is running as Proof-of-Authority private network with a single node.
 By default ingress is disabled, so remember to enable it in `values.yaml`.

 Sample command:
 ```bash